Croatia–Serbia genocide case: Serbia v. Croatia

 Following the court ruling that it had the jurisdiction in Croatia's case, Serbian foreign minister Vuk Jeremić announced a plan to file a counter-suit against Croatia.
 The application was submitted on 4 January 2010.
 The document included information on crimes committed against Serbs in Gospić, Sisak, Pakrac, Karlovac, Osijek, Paulin Dvor and during the operations Operation Flash, Operation Storm and Operation Medak Pocket.
 The lawsuit also covered all those victims murdered after the war as they tried to return to the homes which they had left as refugees.
 The lawsuit against Croatia contained a historical account, with a focus on Second World War-era persecution of Serbs.

 A public opinion poll in Serbia by Blic found that 69.7% of people supported the counter-suit, while 9.1% opposed it.
 The lawsuit has been opposed by the minor opposition Liberal Democratic Party whose leader said that "Serbia needs a smart foreign policy, which will not respond with a mistake to a mistake that was made in the last century by Croatia".

 President Tomislav Nikolić of Serbia called for a mutual withdrawal of the genocide suits in January 2014.

 Relation to the ICTY

-As the final verdict of the International Criminal Tribunal for the Former Yugoslavia (ICTY) in the case of Prosecutor v.
-Gotovina et al. was a reversal of conviction (de facto acquittal), some German media speculated that this opens a possibility for Serbia to pay large reparations to Croatia.
+The final verdict of the International Criminal Tribunal for the Former Yugoslavia (ICTY) in the case of Prosecutor v.
+Gotovina et al. was a reversal of conviction (de facto acquittal) of Ante Gotovina, a Croatian Army general, and his co-accused Mladen Markač.
+The other co-accused, Ivan Čermak, had already been acquitted of all charges.
+In response to this outcome, some German media speculated that it opened a possibility for Serbia to pay large reparations to Croatia.